-Our initiatives focus on expanding fisheries transparency and understanding the behaviors of commercial fishing vessels.
+Our global initiatives focus on expanding fisheries transparency and understanding the behaviours of commercial fishing vessels.

 Transshipment is a sometimes legal but poorly regulated activity involving refrigerated cargo vessels (reefers) that gather catch from multiple fishing boats while at sea for transfer to port.
 Because it occurs away from land and out of sight, transshipment creates substantial opportunity for overfishing and illegal fishing, and has also been associated with criminal activities including smuggling and human trafficking.
 The limited capacity to provide oversight of transshipment at sea has made it weak-spot in governance of fishing activity.

-In February 2016, we published a ground-breaking report that identified more than 5,500 likely transshipments over a five-year period and, along with our partners, continue to analyze transshipment data to support more informed policymaking.
-We have continued to refine our analyses, publishing an updated report and using our new-found knowledge in several investigations of suspicious activity.
+In 2017, we published a ground-breaking report that identified more than 5,500 likely transshipments over a five-year period and in 2018 we released the first-ever ‘live’ global view of likely transshipping at sea.
+Along with SkyTruth and other partners, we continue to analyze transshipment data to support more informed policymaking and several investigations of suspicious activity.

 Launching a public platform on a single AIS data source to expand transparency in commercial fishing was just the first step towards improving the sustainability of our oceans.
 We continue to add more data sources to our transparency platform, increasing the number of vessels in our database and filling gaps in vessel tracks.